searchhub/searchhub.github.io/ui/readme.swg.md

    suggestions are selected based on searches that maximize the likelihood of add-to-cart events to optimize for sellability.

 # Query-Cluster

-The default behavior when searching within clusters is a combination of different techniques with the goal of providing the best general-purpose result.
+We use an intelligent, slightly error-tolerant search for the clusters list with the goal of providing the best general-purpose result.
 However, sometimes it's necessary to find a single query that exactly matches what you enter into the search box.
-For this purpose, simply use this special syntax: prefix your query with a **+**.
+For this purpose, simply prefix your query with a **+**.
 E.g., **+women shirt**.
-These special searches return either a single cluster if any variant matches the entered query exactly, or an empty result if no cluster matching that query exists.
+These special searches return either a single cluster if any variant matches the entered query exactly, or an empty result if no query in all clusters matches.

 # AI-Training